Sweet Dreams (2016 film): Production

 The screenplay is based on Massimo Gramellini's 2012 novel Sweet Dreams, Little One.
-The film was produced by IBC Movie, Kavac Film, Rai Cinema and Advitam.
+The film was produced by IBC Movie, Kavac Film, Rai Cinema and France's Ad Vitam.
 It received 800,000 euro in support from the Ministry of Cultural Heritage and Activities and Tourism.
 The full budget was five million euro.

 The film was shot in Turin.
 Filming began on 4 May 2015 and lasted eight weeks.